TimKam/wasp-cloud-course/README.md

 ## Analysis

-We ran both operations on the aforementioned data set on 1, 2, 3, 4, and 5 workers in Google Cloud.
+We ran both operations on the aforementioned data sets on 1, 2, 3, and 4 (and 5 for data set 2) workers in Google Cloud.
-Below are our results, averaged over 10 runs each:
+Below are our results, averaged over 10 runs each, for the data set at [https://sparse.tamu.edu/](https://sparse.tamu.edu/):

 |              | 1 Worker              | 2 Workers              | 3 Workers              | 4 Workers              |
 | ------------ | --------------------- | ---------------------  | ---------------------  | ---------------------  |